 Available on request Interconnecting rooms, cot, high chair

-Value adds Free unlimited WIFI, guest BBQ area
+Value adds Sky TV, Free unlimited WIFI, guest BBQ area

 Email Email motel

 Compact Queen Studio